 Taking it one step forward with WhatsApp Business Pro

 WhatsApp Commerce has been the engine behind the growth of many small and large-scale companies.
 It has evolved into a full-blown channel that brands are leveraging to sell and transact with their customers, emerging as the most efficient channel to buy and sell digitally.
 You are leaving serious money on the table if you're not unleashing the true potential of WhatsApp Business API.
 (It is home to 2 billion+ active users, across the world!)

 It wouldn’t be wrong to say that WhatsApp is the ONLY channel that a few brands leverage to connect with their customers.
 WhatsApp and Haptik are constantly tackling one question: How can we improve the commerce experience on WhatsApp?

-Haptik's WhatsApp product has undergone major changes and we see a potential to create a formidable WhatsApp offering.
+Haptik's WhatsApp Chatbot solution has undergone major changes and we see a potential to create a formidable WhatsApp offering.
 This idea has given birth to WhatsApp Business Pro - Haptik’s Ultimate Conversational Commerce Solution for WhatsApp!
 We have built powerful integrations to streamline the shopping experience on WhatsApp.

 WhatsApp Business Pro is designed to cover the entire shopping journey of customers.
 We are confident that the convenience of shopping with WhatsApp Business Pro is an experience that your customers will be delighted with.

 Features of WhatsApp Business Pro

 1. Easy payment in two clicks (Our personal favorite!)